CASCADIA FIELD GUIDE: ART, ECOLOGY, POETRY

 Cascadia Field Guide reflects and honors relationships through its very structure.
 The beings of the book are organized not by Linnean taxonomy, but by communities.
 A community might be made because one being eats another (Brown Bear eats Salmon) or in more nuanced ways (Spotted Owl's call echoes over Red Huckleberry).

-Each community is illustrated by a different artist from Cascadia; the artists work in form line design, cut paper, pen and ink, and engage with sensibilities from playful to scientific.
+Each community of Cascadia Field Guide is illuminated by a different artist from Cascadia; these artists work in form line design, cut paper, pen and ink, and approach their work in sensibilities from playful to scientific.
+We invited them to be free in their engagements, and the love and play shines through.

 • Tidewater Glacier (Chloey Cavanaugh)